-Simulation 2: Large Format Retail as viewed from the Corner of Cypress Street and Highway 1.
+Simulation 10: Large Format Retail as viewed from the Corner of Cypress Street and Highway 1.

 The development of the Highway Serving Visitor zoning district could impact the visual interest and quality of the view from Highway 1.
-However the east side of Highway 1 is heavily developed with a variety of large format retail stores, fast food restaurants and gas stations.
-While eligible for designation as a State Scenic Highway, Highway 1 in Mendocino County has not been designated as a scenic road.
-The views to the ocean from highway 1 are very limited by the existing fence unless the viewer is driving a truck or other high profile vehicle.
-Additionally preserving the limited distant views across this area from highway 1, which cross a significant portion of the south Mill Site, would conflict with most of the Land Use Plan and the City Council's vision for reuse of the Mill Site.
-Therefore, this area is not recommended as a scenic area under Figure CD-1 and thus would not be subject to the Visual Resource protection policies of the Coastal General Plan, including policies: CD-1.1, CD1.3, CD-1.4, CD-1.5, CD-1.6, CD-1.11, CD-1.14, CD-1.15, CD-2.1, CD-2.2, CD-2.3, CD-2.5.
+The east side of Highway 1 is heavily developed with a variety of large format retail stores, fast food restaurants and gas stations.
+The views to the ocean from highway 1 are screened in part by topography, an existing fence and trees.
+Some filtered distant blue water views are visible from a ca; more views are available from a high profile vehicle.
+The distant views cross a significant portion of the south Mill Site, and establishing a visual corridor would conflict with much of the Land Use Plan.
+Therefore staff recommend this area for visual analysis but not for a scenic corridor under Figure CD-1.
+This area is recommended as a scenic area under Figure CD-1 and thus would be subject to the Visual Resource protection policies of the Coastal General Plan, including policies: CD-1.1, CD1.3, CD-1.4, CD-1.5, CD-1.6, CD-1.11, CD-1.14, CD-1.15, CD-2.1, CD-2.2, CD-2.3, CD-2.5.